Siemens-Healthineers/K2s/docs/user-guide/addons.md

 |-------------|-------|------|---------|-------------|
 | `--ingress` | `-i` | string | `none` | Ingress controller for the webhook receiver (`none`, `nginx`, `nginx-gw`, `traefik`) |

+When you enable `rollout fluxcd`, *K2s* installs the host Flux CLI at `bin\\flux.exe`.
+In offline environments the CLI zip is bundled in the addon export and extracted on import.

 ```console
 k2s addons enable rollout argocd --ingress nginx
 k2s addons enable rollout fluxcd --ingress traefik